IZenithI/nycdot-cloud-app/Backend/README.md

 # IMPORTANT

-### Hosting the application locally or in the cloud requires an environment variable containing:
+### Hosting the application locally or in the cloud requires environment variables containing:

 - SPREADSHEET_ID
 - SECRET_CLIENT_EMAIL